New Zealand TR class locomotive: Operation

 The typical role of a TR was at small stations where a normal shunting locomotive was not needed due to light traffic.
 NZR's operating rules allowed TRs to be driven by staff that were not members of the locomotive branch, saving on wages.
 Other roles have included shunting at railway workshops and depots, and most of the remaining locomotives can still be found at these locations.
 There are very few stations where they are still in use owing to rationalisations of freight terminals, the trend towards containerisation of traffic, and roving shunting services.
 A number of locomotives have been leased to industrial operators for private siding use.

-The last TR was built in 1978, TR 191.
+The last TR was built in 1978, TR191.
 The greatly reduced needs of NZR and its successors for this type of locomotive, and industrial requirements being able to be handled by other ex-NZR classes or locomotives obtained from elsewhere, has meant no new TR class locomotives have been added since then.
 Four locomotives have been reclassified from other types.

 The TR classification has been applied to two former industrial locomotives.
-One of these is TR 81, which was purchased from the Ohai Railway Board in 1955.
+One of these is TR81, which was purchased from the Ohai Railway Board in 1955.
 Built by the Drewry Car Co in the 1930s, it is similar to the first generation 0-4-0 Drewry TRs but was originally fitted with the Gardner 6LW diesel engine.
 The other is A&G Price no. 222 which was acquired from Pacific Metal Industries in the early 2000s.
 It was built in 1968 with a 307 hp diesel engine and is of the 0-6-0 wheel arrangement.
-Originally reclassified DSA 222 it now carries the number TR 1026 and is leased for industrial use.
+Originally reclassified DSA222, it now carries the number TR1026.

-In the 1990s, EB 26 at Napier was reclassified as TR 1003 and used in the area for shunting work.
-The EB class were formerly workshops shunting locomotives.
+In the 1990s, EB26 at Napier was reclassified as TR1003 and used in the area for shunting work.
+The EB class were formerly workshops' shunting locomotives.
 The Plains Vintage Railway & Historical Museum of Ashburton, a heritage railway, also reclassified two former industrial locomotives as T^{R}.
-Although A & G Price built similar locomotives for NZR, plus a J & F Howard's former Public Works Department shunter no. 976.
+Although A & G Price built similar locomotives for NZR, plus a James & Frederick Howard's former Public Works Department shunter no. 976.
 These locomotives were never owned by New Zealand Railways Department or their successors and thus their T^{R} classification and numbers are historically fictitious.

-On 16 March 2022 KiwiRail announced the retirement of its oldest locomotive dating from 1936, an 85-year old diesel shunt locomotive TR56, which had been based at the Hutt Workshops since the late 1960s.
+On 16 March 2022 KiwiRail announced the retirement of its oldest locomotive, dating from 1936, an 85-year-old diesel shunt locomotive TR56.
+This locomotive had been based at the Hutt Workshops since the late 1960s.
 TR56 was gifted to the Rail Heritage Trust for use on the Silver Stream Railway.
 The replacement is battery-powered and zero-emission; one of 14 300-tonne and 2 110-tonne battery-powered shunt engines purchased.